SylviaOne/Repo-hub/README.md

-## Hear about the new restaurant called Karma?
-There’s no menu: You get what you deserve.
+## Did you hear about the scientist who was lab partners with a pot of boiling water?
+He had a very esteemed colleague.